 How can parents and coaches help kids avoid shin splints and other overuse injuries?

-Parents and coaches have a great deal of influence — for better or for worse.
-Parents and coaches should stress moderation in training and should restrain the zeal with which they push youth and teens.
+Parents and coaches should stress moderation in training and restrain the zeal with which they push young athletes.

 Physical education departments should make sure that the surfaces of a track or field are in good shape, and that proper equipment, footwear, and protective gear are used for each sport.